-Budgeted cost: £26, 058
+Budgeted cost: £39.222

-Activity Evidence that supports this approach Challenge number(s) addressed Children's Wellbeing Practitioner Here 3,2 Allocation of extra-curricular club places & funding for PPG pupils- 75% deprivation pupil premium receive a funded place, 43% Looked After Premium receive a funded place Here 2 (all paid for clubs required to provide at least one funded places) Financial support for visits and residential trips Here 2 Attendance at relevant external training, both AfC and private providers for PPG lead Here Applications for enrichment opportunities offered by external providers 100% Looked After Premium pupils access a physical activity Here 4

-Additional funding for providing support from the school's Emotional Literacy Support Here 2 Assistant (ELSA) in order to provide support for pupils adversely affected by the pandemic as well as those PPG pupils with identified social and / or emotional needs.
-Here Pupils may be identified through the use of the PASS survey, where staff are guided to spotlight PPG children in analysis of outcomes
+Activity Evidence that supports this approach Challenge number(s) addressed Allocation of extra-curricular club places & funding for PPG pupils- 90% deprivation pupil premium receive a funded place (all paid for clubs required to provide at least one funded places) Here 2 Funding of wrap around care for PPG families that were struggling with attendance and punctuality Invite only book club for PPG children that were identified as not reading at home.
+Invitation to homework club for identified PPG families weekly Extra 1:1 reading for PPG families identified as not reading at home Financial support for visits and residential trips Here 2 Attendance at relevant external training, both AfC and private providers for PPG lead Here Applications for enrichment opportunities offered by external providers 100% Looked After pupils access a physical activity Here 4 Additional funding for providing support from the school's Emotional Literacy Support Assistant (ELSA) in order to provide support for pupils adversely affected by the pandemic as well as those PPG pupils with identified social and / or emotional needs.
+Here Here 2 Pupils may be identified through the use of the well-being survey, where staff are guided to spotlight PPG children in analysis of outcomes Gardening nurture group for PPG pupils weekly to provide support for those with social and or emotional needs.
+Heret

-Total budgeted cost: £53,075
+Total budgeted cost: £57,608

-Part B: Review of outcomes in the previous academic year 2021-22
+Part B: Review of outcomes in the previous academic year 2022-2023